openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Offer

-The following is a non-normative example of a Credential Offer of type `mso_mdoc`:
+The following is a non-normative example of a Credential Offer of format `mso_mdoc`:

 <{{examples/credential_offer_mso_doc.json}}